Ramish93/AWS-Cloud-Practioner-Prep/README.md

    - being able to query large-scale data within S3.
    - write query just using standered SQL.
    - charged basied on data you scanned during query.
-2. Amazon Quicksight: fully interlligent business intelligence service enabling dynamic data dashboards that you stored in AWS.
+2. Amazon Quicksight: fully interlligent business intelligence service enabling dynamic data dashboards that you stored in AWS Redshift and others.
    - many use models: one is per-user and per-session pricing model. so there are different versions with different capabilities and cost.
 3. Amazon CloudSearch: fully managed search service for custom applications.
-   - if you wannt make application for custom search and show data to users like alot of pdf documents etc. it can scale large data.
+   - if you wannt make application for custom search like alot of pdf documents etc. and show data to users it can scale large data.
    - charged per-hour and instance type search infrastructure.

 ## Integrating AI and Machine Learning: